secure-software-engineering/SeedUI/README.md

 ## SeedUI in action (short)
 In general, a corpus should be extracted from fuzzing campaigns (more information in [run-fuzzers](#1-run-fuzzing-campaigns)).
-However, to quickly look at SeedUI, we provide a fuzzing corpora that is extracted from two AFL++ fuzzing campaigns of 5 minutes on `readelf`.
+However, to quickly look at SeedUI, we provide a fuzzing corpora that is extracted from 5 minutes fuzzing campaigns of AFL++ and Honggfuzz on `readelf`.
 We will use this saved corpus in the following steps.

 There are three steps to run SeedUI, as follows: